-Development must not cause any loss or diminution of historical or significant views (mapped in Fig 35 and listed in table) into and out of settlements from any publicly accessible area.
+Development must not cause any loss or diminution of historical or significant views (mapped in Fig 35 and listed) into and out of settlements.

 204. The intention of this Policy is also supported by the TWBC Landscape Assessment 2017 (p37) which recognises the importance of views from the settlement: "Horsmonden's elevation affords views to the wider countryside, including the wooded hills of the High Weald - eastwards along the valley towards Goudhurst and southwards to the wooded ridge of the edge of the High Weald AONB.
 Views towards the west from Horsmonden to Brenchley connect this area to its wider landscape, providing a visual transition to the High Weald AONB."